 The speeches by other leaders of current UNSC member states during the UNGA highlighted as the main challenges issues of sustainable development, the North Korean nuclear programme, UN reform, and the fight against terrorism and climate change.
 Attention was also paid to the conflicts in Syria, Myanmar, and Israel-Palestine, as well as the proliferation of nuclear weapons, respect for basic principles of international law, and mass migration and refugees.

 One can also expect opportunities for cooperation on measures to combat terrorism in Africa and the Middle East.
-Activity in this field ought to be expected particularly from Egypt, Kuwait, Senegal, and Côte d’Ivoire, but also from the EU Member States, such as France, Italy, and the UK.
+Activity in this field ought to be expected particularly from Kuwait and Côte d’Ivoire, but also from the EU Member States, such as France and the UK.
 The EU members greatly emphasise the need to pursue initiatives to tackle terrorists’ use of the internet and social media.
 Involvement in these initiatives could help Poland achieve its other goals in the UNSC or in the EU.

 The achievement of objectives related to the management of flows of refugees may be more difficult.
-Here, Poland could cooperate closely with such countries as Egypt, Italy, and Côte d'Ivoire, which have manifested similar positions on refugee issues in the UNGA, emphasising the need for stronger support for transit countries and refugees’ countries of origin.
-All three have called for steps to make living conditions in those countries more attractive, arguing that this would solve the problem at the source, and called for increasing the fight against human smuggling.
+Here, Poland could cooperate closely with Côte d'Ivoire, which has manifested similar position on refugee issues in the UNGA, emphasising the need for stronger support for transit countries and refugees’ countries of origin.
+Both have called for steps to make living conditions in those countries more attractive, arguing that this would solve the problem at the source, and called for increasing the fight against human smuggling.
 However, Poland must consider the positions of countries such as Bolivia or the UK, which place the main emphasis on the need to eliminate restrictions on refugee movement and migration.

 In the context of recent events related to the status of Jerusalem, including the U.S. veto of a UNSC resolution and subsequent non-binding UNGA resolution, which was adopted, the Israeli-Palestinian conflict will probably be one of the first controversial issues Poland will have to face during its term on the UNSC.
 With the clearly pro-Israel stance of one of Poland’s major allies, the U.S., as well as good relations with Israel, it is advisable Poland show restraint in this matter and stress the necessity of respect of international law by all parties involved in the dispute and a return to negotiations.
 The North Korean nuclear programme will also be a major issue, especially since the U.S. now occupies a much less consensus-based position than the other UNSC members, at least in declarative terms.
 In light of negative past experiences, particularly those in the early 2000s, it does not seem advisable to put a lot of Polish diplomatic effort into stronger involvement in initiatives aimed at reform of the UN.
 However, Poland should cooperate with the other UNSC members on matters that do not require changes to the UN Charter, such as improvements in peacekeeping operations or increasing the efficiency and transparency of various UN agencies and bodies.